Hong Kong West Kowloon station: Train services

 West Kowloon station is served by both short-distance and long-haul train services.
 Short-distance services consist of frequent services to mainland Chinese cities in neighbouring Guangdong province, including Shenzhen, Dongguan, and Guangzhou, while long-distance services link Hong Kong to major destinations in mainland China.
 Short-haul trains are operated by both the MTRC (the Vibrant Express) and China Railway, whereas long-haul trains are only operated by China Railway.

+In January 2026, the MTR Corporation announced a 26 January service adjustment that added 16 direct destinations in mainland China, bringing the number of direct destinations from West Kowloon to 110.
+The same timetable adjustment increased the Shanghai Hongqiao sleeper service to daily operation and added services to Guangzhou South.

 Both the MTRC and China Railway sell tickets for the other's trains.
 Ticket prices are set in Renminbi (RMB) which are used by China Railway's ticketing services.
 The MTRC use only Hong Kong Dollars (HKD) in which fares are set monthly based on China Railway's RMB prices and current conversion rates with the RMB.
 Seat selection and remaining seat information are not available on MTRC's online ticketing platform.

 For all trains terminating at Hong Kong West Kowloon Station, according to the regulations outlined in the "Cross-Boundary Passenger Transport Organization Rules for Guangzhou-Shenzhen-Hong Kong High-Speed Rail," onboard make-up ticket sales to Hong Kong West Kowloon Station are not available.
 In the event that passengers travel beyond the mainland China-Hong Kong border towards West Kowloon Station without the appropriate ticket, staff at Hong Kong West Kowloon Station will treat them as traveling without a valid ticket.
 As a result, passengers will be subject to a substantial additional fee based on the "Hong Kong Railway By-Laws."

 Although the Express Rail Link has a design capacity of 20 trains per hour in each direction, the capacity is not expected to be fully utilised for some years.